zwilsoncc/docs/pages/docs/other/faq.md

-If you exceed your paid plan's limit for running instances, you will be charged the **On Demand price** (check the [On Demand plan](/pricing)) for the additional instances.
+If you exceed your paid plan's limit for running instances, you will be charged the **On Demand price** (check the [On Demand plan](/pricing)) for additional instances.

-## How Do I Deploy and Alias in a Single Command?
+## How do I deploy and alias in a single command?

 Create a [configuration file](/docs/features/configuration) with the keys [alias](/docs/features/configuration#alias-(string|array)) and [name](/docs/features/configuration#name-(string)) similar to this one: